versionpress/versionpress/docs/content/en/developer/testing.md

 - The files are mapped to `./dev-env/wp-for-tests`, you can use your local Git client to inspect it.
 - Connect to the database via `mysql -u root -p` or Adminer which you can access by running `docker-compose run -d --service-ports adminer` and visiting <http://localhost:8099>.
 The database name is `mysql-for-wordpress`.

-Stop the Docker stack with `npm run stop-and-cleanup` (stop-and-cleanup is strongly recommended here; end2end tests are not perfectly isolated yet).
+Stop the Docker stack with `npm run tests:stop-and-cleanup` (stop-and-cleanup is strongly recommended here; end2end tests are not perfectly isolated yet).

 ## Other tests